docker/docs/datacenter/ucp/1.1/install-sandbox.md

 DDC's second component is DTR, which must be installed on a host that's a member of the UCP swarm.
 So next, we install DTR on that second node.

-Once you've installed UCP and DTR you'll [work through a tutorial](install-sandbox-2.md) to deploy a container through UCP, and explore the user interface.
+Once you've installed UCP and DTR, use this [tutorial](install-sandbox-2.md) to deploy a container through UCP, and explore the user interface.

 <!-- >**Note**: The command examples in this page were tested for a Mac OS X